cpoore1/gr-zwave_poore/README.md

 # gr-zwave_poore

 This GNU Radio out-of-tree module transmits Z-Wave signals and was tested with a USRP B210.
 Signals from an Aeotec Z-Stick Gen5 communicating with a Monoprice Z-Wave Plus RGB Smart Bulb through openHAB were analyzed with FM demodulation code and with the _rtl-zwave_ application.
 For longer messages, _rtl-zwave_ would consistently drop a bit and was a cause for some confusion.
 Inserting the missing bit did produce valid messages.
 I will attempt to develop more reliable receive code and update it here.
-I had limited success with the _scapy-radio_ z-wave module.
+I had limited success with the _scapy-radio_ Z-Wave module.

+This software has been integrated into [FISSURE: The RF Framework](https://github.com/ainfosec/FISSURE).

 # Installation